ndomx/strange-notes/README.md

 # strange-notes
 Alterate the amount of notes there are in the musical scale.

 Why does the musical scale has exactly 12 notes?
-(A, B, C, D, E, F, G + all sharps) Play with custom scales and listen to different ways to divide an octave.
+(A, B, C, D, E, F, G + #s) Play with custom scales and listen to different ways to divide an octave.

 ## Usage